They Have No Wine

-If Mary’s presence weren’t meaningful with respect to her moral contribution to the Divine dispensation of grace, and all the author was concerned with was the miraculous event and what it resulted in, the mother of our Lord would not have been included in the events leading up to the miracle and the start of Jesus’ public ministry in the shadow of the Cross.
-Literary protocol presupposes this.
-Mary’s participation is an affirmation of the nascent church’s perception of her active collaboration with the Son in the redemption of mankind.
+If Mary’s presence weren’t meaningful, with respect to her moral contribution to the Divine dispensation of grace, and all the author was concerned with was the miraculous event and what it resulted in, the mother of our Lord would not have been included in the events leading up to the miracle and the start of Jesus’ public ministry in the shadow of the Cross.
+A literary protocol presupposes this.
+Mary’s participation is an affirmation of the nascent church’s perception of her active collaboration with the Son in the redemption of humankind.

 Shall not Zion say: